-- the imposition of new regulations and climate change related policies adverse to the Group's interests in fossil fuels by actual or potential investors, customers and banks, potentially impacting the Group's reputation, access to capital and financial performance; - increased costs for energy and for other resources which may impact the productivity of the Group's assets and associated costs; - the imposition of levies related to greenhouse gas emissions; - increased costs for monitoring and reporting related to the Group's carbon footprint; - reduced demand for the Group's fossil fuel products; - impacts on the development or maintenance of the Group's assets due to restrictions in operating permits, licenses or similar authorisations; - or closing of coal assets and consequent loss of investment.
+- the imposition of new regulations and climate change related policies on fossil fuels by actual or potential investors, customers and banks, potentially impacting the Group's reputation, access to (and cost of) capital and financial performance; - import duties and carbon taxes in the Group's customers' markets which may potentially affect the Group's access to those markets as well as commodities delivery costs; - increased costs for energy and for other resources which may impact associated costs and the economic competitiveness of the Group's industrial assets; - the imposition of levies related to greenhouse gas emissions; - increased costs for monitoring and reporting related to the Group's emissions; - reduced demand for the Group's fossil fuel products; - impacts on the development or maintenance of the Group's assets due to restrictions in operating permits, licenses or similar authorisations; or - divesting or closing of coal assets and consequent loss of investment.

-Increasing regulation of greenhouse gas ("GHG") emissions, including the progressive introduction of carbon emissions trading mechanisms and tighter emission reduction targets in numerous jurisdictions in which the Group operates, is likely to raise production, transportation and administrative costs and reduce demand growth.
-This includes countries where the Group has assets such as Australia, Canada, Chile and South Africa, as well as customer markets such as China, South Korea, Japan and Europe.
-For example, the European coal market has seen reduced demand affecting Colombian coal production, in particular.
+Increasing regulation of greenhouse gas ("GHG") emissions, including the progressive introduction of carbon emissions trading mechanisms and tighter emission reduction targets in numerous jurisdictions in which the Group operates, is likely to raise production, operating, transportation and administrative costs and reduce demand growth.
+This includes countries where the Group has assets such as Australia, Canada, Chile and South Africa, as well as customer markets such as China, South Korea, Japan, United States and Europe.
 Many developed countries are pledging to stop using fossil fuels (specifically coal) in power generation.
 This is particularly relevant for the Group as the world's largest producer of seaborne thermal coal and a significant marketer of fossil fuels.
-As a result of these factors, there is the risk that many fossil fuel assets, including those of the Group, could become "stranded", i.e. no longer capable of operating for an economic return with the capital invested being lost.
+As a result of these factors, there is the risk that many fossil fuel assets, including those of the Group, could become no longer economically viable.
+Furthermore, some may choose not to invest in or transact with the Group due to its fossil fuel operations.
+Socio-economic concerns associated with the transition to a low-carbon economy may increase expectations of the Group's closure plans and increase its closure liabilities.